 ERIN BARTELS is a copywriter and freelance editor by day, a novelist by night, and a wife, mother, seamstress, painter, poet, and photographer in between.
-She lives in the beautiful state of Michigan where she is never more than a 90 minute drive from one of the Great Lakes or six miles from an inland lake, river, or stream.
-She grew up in the Bay City area waiting at drawbridges for freighters and sailboats to pass by, smelling sugar beets being processed, and watching the best 4th of July fireworks displays in the nation.
+She lives in the beautiful, water-defined state of Michigan where she is never more than a ninety minute drive from one of the Great Lakes or six miles from an inland lake, river, or stream.
+She grew up in the Bay City area waiting at drawbridges for freighters and sailboats, and watching the best 4th of July fireworks displays in the nation.
 She spent her college and young married years in the Grand Rapids area, where she finally had the sensation of being one of the shorter people in a room.

-She now makes her home with her husband, Zachary, and their karate-obsessed son in a little old brick house in Lansing, nestled somewhere between angry protesters on the Capitol lawn and couch-burning frat boys at nearby Michigan State University.
+She lives with her husband, Zachary, and their karate-obsessed son in a little old brick house in Lansing, nestled somewhere between angry protesters on the Capitol lawn and couch-burning frat boys at nearby Michigan State University.
 And yet, she claims it is really quite peaceful.

 Her latest novel manuscript was a finalist for the 2015 Rising Star Award from the Women’s Fiction Writers Association, and her short story “This Elegant Ruin” was a finalist in The Saturday Evening Post 2014 Great American Fiction Contest.
 She has written several other short stories and is the author of The Intentional Writer.
-She is the marketing and communications chair of the Capital City Writers Association and a member of the Women’s Fiction Writers Association.
+She is a member of the Capital City Writers Association and the Women’s Fiction Writers Association.
 She is also the features editor for and a regular contributor to WFWA’s quarterly newsletter, Write On.